ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 around 2%, are affected by
 `"borrow a social security number" <https://pseudopeople.readthedocs.io/en/latest/noise/column_noise.html#borrow-a-social-security-number>`_ pseudopeople noise.
-The ``SSA`` and ``W2`` dataset have extremely limited columns in common aside from SSNs (first, middle initial and last), which makes it difficult to link these borrowed SSN records.
+The ``SSA`` and ``W2`` dataset have extremely limited columns in common aside from SSNs (first, middle initial and last), which makes it difficult to link these "borrowed SSN" records.

 Changing inputs
 ===============